easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20191009
+## the meeting notes
+the contribution of the discrete time paper again narrowed to the idea of doing haptic rendering with position controller.
+I had no problem with that but Lei seemed to suggest once again to put real experiments in this paper.
+I also had no problem with that but I considered this a huge change in writing and research.

+the reasons why I avoided real experiment:

+- I didn't think the hardware was ready.

+- there was still much work to be done for my controller to work on the real hardware.

+- I didn't really think about the real experiment or how to really do it.
+I still believe I cannot copy everything from simulation to experiment, though both supervisors think otherwise.

+- the modeling error between the simulation and the real machine was too huge to handle by the controller. basically, I'm saying probably it's not going to work.

+I'm lost again moving forward. this happened to me after half of all my meetings. because of this, I question the function of the meetings. at least I should set goals for myself next time when we have meetings.

+- [ ] a figure of how the grid of QPs is located in the paper showcasing the OP, the QPs, and the workspace

+- [ ] SISO is not the focus anymore, try new baseline

+- [ ] maybe plot `std/mean` to have an idea

+- [ ] check the reason behind all positive deviation at (9,6)

+## checked (9,6) for negative stiffness
+previously, a closer look showed that the deviation was always positive, making the calculation of the stiffness wrong.
+I ran this simulation alone w/o any disturbance. it showed that in the beginning there was a flicker in z direction with a peak of positive 1 mm. what's more, the TCP actually stabled at a positive z value. it cannot really reach 0. so maybe it's better to check all points with no disturbance to see the actual position of the TCP. this is due to quantization I think.

+with roughly the same disturbance (7 N) turned on, this peak was smaller but no negative deviation appeared. hence, no penetration. with even a 15 N disturbance, the upper limit, the system showed a very small negative deviation, meaning the stiffness could still be very high but in a correct way. at this point, I couldn't figure out why the "performance" (stiffness) of this point was so outstanding.

+## the idea of restarting all over again
+Lei gave me the impression he was feeling "you could definitely do better than this. why don't you do it?"
+I'm happy and sad that he might feel that way.
+I'm happy to see potentials and I'm sad b/c I don't really feel like it works that way and there were things I've done wrong, making this not as potential as he thinks, maybe. so here is a list of things I could do differently, maybe right away. thus, this could also be a **TODO** list.
+- [ ] do everything in task space instead of joint space

+- [ ] have different constraints on different directions

+- [ ] have well-planned-out I/Os for the control plant and differentiate states, measurements, outputs, and so on

+- [ ] distinguish joint torque and motor torque (the modeling of gear ratio)

+- [ ] do everything with error instead of position

+after listing everything here, it doesn't seem like much and maybe it IS something that I can really do. now, although some of this should be repeating old notes, I would like to list the reasons behind these re-dos.

+the first point is to enable Lei's idea, which is actually the second point. apart from that, b/c we are using LQR, working with task space is more direct and intuitive.

+the second point is the main point. this enables constraints on z direction to stop TCP on the wall and no constraints on other directions so that it can move freely, closer to what we are supposed to do. ultimately, it's related to the surface normal of the wall we are rendering. thus, essentially, the Q matrix, the weights on correcting deviation, is related to the geometry of the wall, a property of the wall. so instead of a stiffness of that wall, we save the weights associated to that wall. and when in collision, these weights would be loaded to the controller to be activated. but on top of this, there is still a "switch", which I guess it's the collision detection flag in this case.
+I don't know how to do a unilateral constraint with LQR (correct positive error but not negative one).

+the third point has to do with better definition of things, to make sure that the control plant is close to the physical machine. apart from the formulation of things, I would like to specifically point out that there is no joint velocity sensors installed. the only measurement currently available is the encoder reading.

+the fourth point is rather concrete. for some reason (lazy) I didn't incorporate gear ratio in the current model. the thing I'm controlling is joint torque, not motor torque. this would affect the torque and the encoder reading.

+the fifth point was brought up in the discussion with Yuchao and Yu. though I don't fully understand, formulating it that way makes it closer to the form of tracking problem. then some of the tools from that area can be of use maybe. regardless, it seems to make the form more elegant and straight-forward for some analysis.

 # 20191008
 ## further implemented Monte-Carlo in *runLargeScale.m*
 the current script ran in a way that 1 simulation / 1 batch ran all query points once.